Istanbul – The 12 best sights and experiences in the city is written by The editorial staff, RejsRejsRejs.

 You can not go to Istanbul without visiting both continents of the city.
 Take the ferry from the quay on the European side to eg Üsküdar on the Asian side of the water.
 This district offers mostly residential areas for the locals, but is still worth a visit.

-Visit some of the many restaurants and cafes, while strolling through the neighborhood.
-There are lots of delicious temptations to put your teeth into, so it's just about trying yourself out and letting your taste buds lead the way.
+Visit some of the many restaurants and cafes, while you stroll through the district.
+There are plenty of delicious temptations to sink your teeth into, so it's just a matter of trying your hand and letting your taste buds lead the way.

-Along the quay in Üsküdar you can throw yourself on blankets and pillows and enjoy the view of the hectic harbor and the beautiful city skyline with a glass of Turkish tea in hand.
-Then it does not get much better.
+Along the quay in Üsküdar, you can sprawl out on blankets and pillows and enjoy the view of the bustling harbor and the beautiful city skyline with a glass of Turkish tea in hand.
+It doesn't get much better than that.

 Excursions out of Istanbul

-Once you've had enough of the city life and noise you can take on some of the obvious excursions out of the city.
+When you've had enough of the city's hustle and bustle, you can take some of the obvious excursions out of town.

 You can easily take the ferry up the Golden Horn, where you can possibly stop in the suburb of Eyüp Sultan, which is cozy and relaxed and with a historic and important mosque.
 If you sail further north, you will come to Miniatürk, which is a fun miniature universe for the kids with Turkey's famous sights in miniature.

-Further north you come to the third of the big football clubs, Galatasaray, which in their impressive stadium, can have more than 50.000 wild spectators.
+Further north you will come to the third of the big football clubs, Galatasaray, which can hold more than 50.000 wild spectators at their impressive stadium.
 Definitely worth an experience.

 If you need pure relaxation and to enjoy the warm temperatures, then you can take the ferry to one of the surrounding islands.
 For example, you can take from most ferry terminals in the city center to one of the Prince Islands south of the city and enjoy sun, beach and bathing water.
 Along the way you will experience Istanbul from the water side and thus get all the way around the city.